JosefNemec/PlayniteDocs/docs/manual/gettingStarted/helpAndTroubleshooting/faq.md

 ### How do I close (emulated) game with a controller?

 Playnite has no built-in functionality for it right now.
 If a game (or an emulator) doesn't have a way to ecoverxit via some menu, you will need to use a 3rd party app that can simulate `ALT+F4` with a controller button.
 Some example of apps you can use include [JoyXoff]([JoyXoff](https://joyxoff.com/en/)), [AntiMicroX](https://antimicrox.github.io/), [Controller Companion](http://controllercompanion.com/) and [reWASD](https://www.rewasd.com/).

+### How do I backup Playnite library and move it to another PC?

+Playnite 10 introduced built-in options to backup and restore Playnite data accessible from the Library menu.

+To manually backup data:

+- If using portable version, just move the whole installation folder.
+- If using installed version, then you need to move `%appdata%\Playnite` folder, which contains all user information.

+Make sure to completely replace the folder on new drive/PC if it  already exists from other installation.
+Just copying over existing user  data will cause issues!

+### How do I convert installed version to portable?

+1. Shutdown Playnite
+2. Copy content of `%appdata%\Playnite` into Playnite's application folder
+3. Delete `unins000.exe` and `unins000.dat` files in this directory.
+4. Edit `config.json` with a text editor and change `DatabasePath` property value to `"library"`